mit-enclaves/argos/README.md

 ## Running experiments

 To run the different benchmarks and applications present in the paper, see the README of the `argos-experiment-seal` repository.

+## Running expriments with Gramine

+To run the benchmarks using gramine, see the `argos-gramine-testbench` repository.

+Note that to run benchmarks under gramine, you must use the `argos_gramine` branch of [`argos-monitor`](https://github.com/mit-enclaves/argos-monitor/tree/argos_gramine).